turing-machines/help-center/Docs/Kubernetes/OS setup.md

 <pre>group_enable=cpuset cgroup_enable=memory cgroup_memory=1</pre>
 <p>These variables ensure container software will work properly.</p>
 <h1>Boot Up</h1>
-<p>To get started, insert a SD card in the Raspberry Pi 4 (or switch to normal mode if using internal storage) and power it up.
+<p>To get started, insert a microSD card in the Raspberry Pi 4 (or switch to normal mode if using internal storage) and power it up.
 Wait a few minutes and keep an eye on your router for a new IP address to appear.
 It may take some time as the system is performing several tasks.
 If you have a monitor and keyboard available, you can observe the installation progress.</p>
 <p>We hope that you will be able to successfully SSH into the new IPs using the<strong> login credentials: username: root and password: dietpi.</strong></p>
 <p>In our case, the nodes were set up to be on:</p>
 <ul>